 The Condor developers changed the HTTP method from GET to POST in HTCondor 8.1.5.
 POST has no explicit size limit.
 HTCondor 8.1.5 has been tested against OpenStack and is currently being used by CMS for the AI and HLT clouds for production work.

 In the case of OpenStack, part of the scaling strategy is to front the EC2 protocol with Apache.
 Apache has a hard coded limit of 8K for GET.
 They do provide a knob to adjust that value, but for any value > 8K, you have to recompile Apache.
 Apache imposes no limit on POST.

 What is being used to handle EC2 requests in OpenNebula?

 Jetty has a 4K limit

 Python's "built in" server doesn't limit GET (OK, there is no built in server, but creating a very simple HTTP server in python is trivial)

-#4 Updated by Anthony Tiradani about 5 years ago
+#4 Updated by Anthony Tiradani over 5 years ago

 Further explanation can be found with some references here: http://stackoverflow.com/questions/2659952/maximum-length-of-http-get-request